 For example, the human body breaks down the nitrogen molecules found in protein into ammonia, and finally to urea, which is then cleared by the liver and kidneys.

 Enter the urea cycle, the process our bodies use to break down ammonia in the liver and turn it into urea, which is then excreted in urine.

 The first step in the urea cycle is governed by the CPS1 gene.
 CPS1 stands for carbamoyl phosphate synthase.
-When our urea cycle is compromised, like it can be with diminished CPS1 function, we might not do as good of a job dealing with ammonia.
-To quote the National Urea Cycle Disorders Foundation:
+When the urea cycle is compromised, like it can be with diminished CPS1 function, we might not do as good of a job dealing with protein waste products, like ammonia.

 Normally, the urea is transferred into the urine and removed from the body.
 In urea cycle disorders, the nitrogen accumulates in the form of ammonia, a highly toxic substance, resulting in hyperammonemia (elevated blood ammonia).
 Ammonia then reaches the brain through the blood, where it can cause irreversible brain damage, coma and/or death.